FelicianoTech/www.feliciano.tech/src/content/blog/2014-08-07-how-to-create-a-unity-launcher-icon-for-each-chromium-profile-in-ubuntu-14-04.md

   - unity-launcher

 ---
-I&#8217;ve written a <a title="How To Create a Unity Launcher Icon for Each Chrome/Chromium Profile in Ubuntu" href="http://RicardoFeliciano.me/how-to-create-a-unity-launcher-icon-for-each-chromechromium-profile-in-ubuntu/" target="_blank">similar article</a> for older versions of Ubuntu.
+I've written a <a title="How To Create a Unity Launcher Icon for Each Chrome/Chromium Profile in Ubuntu" href="/blog/how-to-create-a-unity-launcher-icon-for-each-chromechromium-profile-in-ubuntu/" target="_blank">similar article</a> for older versions of Ubuntu.
 Unfortunately newer versions of Chromium dropped support for the &#8211;class flag which means my method no longer works.
 After careful digging, it looks like Chromium now appends the user profile directory as a part of its class name.
 Below are the new steps required to get multiple launchers to work.

 <!--more-->